gdransfield/ExoCMD/README.txt

     $ jupyter trust CMD_toolkit.ipynb
     $ jupyter notebook CMD_toolkit.ipynb

-4. Click 'toggle code' to hide the blocks of code and interact with the notebook using HTML widgets.
+4. Click 'Run all' from the 'Cells' drop down menu on the toolbar at the top.

-5. Click 'Run all' from the 'Cells' drop down menu on the toolbar at the top.
+5. Plot a colour-magnitude diagram!